DFE-Digital/bat-design-history/app/posts/find-teacher-training/private-beta/2018-04-25-user-research-apr-25.md

     img: { src: "no-search-results.png" },
     caption: "With private beta data and a limited number of courses we found users often filtered themselves into a no results view ([BATSA-217](https://dfedigital.atlassian.net/secure/RapidBoard.jspa?rapidView=2&projectKey=BATSA&modal=detail&selectedIssue=BATSA-217)).

-As a user without any nearby courses I need to see the next closest ones so that I can still apply to the most appropriate courses
+As a user without any nearby courses I need to see the next closest ones so that I can still apply to the most appropriate courses.

-As a user with no nearby courses with financial support I need to see my alternatives so that I can still apply to the most appropriate courses
+As a user with no nearby courses with financial support I need to see my alternatives so that I can still apply to the most appropriate courses.

 In this round we trialled a ‘suggested searches’ view.
 We wanted to indicate to users that their search was too constrained and that more results were available.